About Capuchin Crypt

 Today, visitors to the the Capuchin Crypt can explore several dark chambers containing these bones, set out in a number of displays.
 The macabre essence of is piled on by displays of skull-and-crossbones, an actual ‘coat of arms’ and other equally unnerving endeavours.

 Visitors to the Capuchin Crypt can also explore the Capuchin Museum, which contains a number of displays and exhibits exploring the lives of the Capuchin monks and the work they have undertaken through the centuries.
+The bizarre experience isn’t for the faint-hearted or the claustrophobes, but makes for a fascinating delve into an underground world.

 Discover the best Historic sites in Italy, from Ostia Antica to The Trevi Fountain and more, includes an interactive map of Italian cultural places, landmarks and monuments.